SundaeSoop/java/README.md

 This is a test problem from Method Industries.
 Attached is my file on how to sovlve the problem.

+Java is not my main language but it is a language I am wanting to learn more about.

 Write a function that takes three Integer numbers Number1, Number2, and Number3, and determines if there is a mathematical operation that will make Number1 (operation) Number2